-Construction hoarding design that is fun and informative.
+Inspired by the playful nature of infographics, we produced a construction hoarding design that is fun and informative.

 Following a site visit to survey the environment and setting, we worked closely with a professional copywriter to tell the United Utilities story and to give specific information about the improvement scheme.
-Capturing the correct ‘tone of voice’ was essential to comply with the United Utilities brand guidelines and to give the hoarding a friendly yet informative feel.
+Capturing the correct tone of voice was essential to comply with the United Utilities brand guidelines and to give the hoarding a friendly yet informative feel.

-Once the construction hoarding design was approved we printed the boards with lightfast UV inks onto weather proof boards and sent an installation team to fit them to the compound hoarding.
+Once the construction hoarding design was approved, we printed the boards with lightfast UV inks onto weather-proof boards and sent an installation team to fit them to the compound hoarding.